mateusz-szczyrzyca/pir-motion-sensor/README.md

 To short sum up these parameters: based on `sensor refresh rate` time it periodically reads state of sensor OUT pin.
 If there is a detection (or high state), the library will try to count up these states to `minimal triggering number` within `motion time period`.
 If `minimal triggering number` within `motion time period` is reached, then it means valid detection (from library standpoint) just happened.

-Setting these parameters allow you to decide how sensitive and accurate is your sensor.
+Setting these parameters allows you to decide how sensitive and accurate is your sensor.
+Because "noise" detections are usually very short hence using this library you can effectively get rid of them if your settings are not too sensitive (sensor_refresh_rate > 100, motion_time_period < 2000, minimal_triggering_number > 1)

 &nbsp;
 ## Using in your project